ViviyanT/Excel_Bike_Sales_Analysis/README.md

 ## Data Source

-The data for this analysis was sourced from a Kaggle dataset, which provides information on bike sales customers.
+The data for this analysis was obtained from a Kaggle dataset containing customer information related to bike sales.

 ## Key Steps and Comments